tderrien/FEELnc/README.md

 **- INPUT :**

-It makes use of the CPAT tool which is an alignment-free program (thus very fast) which relies on  intrinsic properties of the fasta sequences of  two training files:
+It makes use of the intrinsic properties of fasta sequences (ORF and mRNA sizes, k-mer frequencies...) of two training files:

 	- known_mRNA.gtf   : a set of known protein_coding transcripts
 	- known_lncRNA.gtf : a set of known lncRNA transcripts